conceptmate/meteor-backup/README.md

 ## Demo App (Meteor Todos List App)

 An example app extending Meteor's todos list app demonstrates the conceptmate:backup package.
+The app is deployed on [http://conceptmate-backup.meteor.com](http://conceptmate-backup.meteor.com).
 The source code can be found [here](https://github.com/conceptmate/meteor-backup-example).
 A screencast demonstrating the app is on [YouTube](https://youtu.be/omd8bKaQn5s).

 ## Set Up Collections for Export